 Windows 10 Homegroup and network sharing windows 10: When you are using multiple PC at home you can utilize HomeGroup that enables secure sharing of printers and content with other group members.
-Let us learn how to set up Homegroup and share folder in Windows10 via Homegroup.
+Let us learn how to set up Homegroup windows 10 and share folder in Windows10 via Homegroup.
 HomeGroup is an excellent networking sharing tool that has been associated with Windows for a while now.
 It is also included in Windows 10.

-Create HomeGroup on your Windows 10
+How to Create Homegroup Windows 10

 - Head to Start Menu and expand it.
 Just search for – HomeGroup and hit enter.